gavin-ng/visual-search-neural-net/README.md

 Buetti et al. (2016) reported that, contrary to what was previously thought, systematic variability exists in efficient ("popout") search.
 Reaction times increased logarithmically as a function of set size, suggesting that Stage 1 of visual search is exhaustive.

-This neural network is an attempt to model the cognitive processes reported in papers from our lab (see below).
+This neural network is an attempt to model the cognitive processes reported in papers from our lab:

 Buetti, S., Cronin, D. A., Madison, A. M., Wang, Z., & Lleras, A. (2016).
 Towards a better understanding of parallel visual processing in human vision: Evidence for exhaustive analysis of visual information.
 Journal of Experimental Psychology: General, 145(6), 672.